Locations in Dallas: DrinkHere

 469-243-6866

 Get your mind out of the gutter: It's Double D's because it's in the Design District.
-This is another bar from the same group behind The Whippersnapper and High Fives.
 The vibe here is the best party you ever hosted in your grandma's basement, with polished brass knickknacks, old couches, a shag rug and the rest.
 The cocktails here are serious.
 Try Edna's Lunch Box, a tribute to the famed Oklahoma bar, made with a Miller High Life, amaretto and orange juice served in an ice-cold mug.
 It oddly tastes like Dr Pepper.
 Early in the evening, the vibe is a bit more cocktail-lounge.
 Later, a line starts to form at the door and things get groovy.
 Local DJs set up in the booth and the whole place starts dancing.
 Don't be shy about ordering a classic cocktail; the bar menu is one of the best in the city.

 3 articles